-Steve is hired in Covered Employment by the County on January 1, 2010.
-On January 1, 2028, Steve is age 57.
+Steve, who was hired in Covered Employment by the County before January 1, 2005, is age 47.
 He has 18 years of Service with the County, plus he purchased five years of service credit, giving him a total of 23 years of Service (18 + 5).
-The table above shows that Steve has met the age plus service requirement, making him eligible for special early retirement.
-Steve can retire at age 57 and begin his benefit right away.
+Column 2 of the table above shows that Steve has met the age-plus service requirement, making him eligible for special early retirement.
+Steve can retire at age 47 and begin his benefit right away.
 Under special early retirement, his age-65 benefit will not be reduced for early payment.